tarmoj/vclick/content/pages/about.md

 sortorder: 1
 Category: Pages

-**eClick** is a cross-platform wire-free visual click-track (or metronome) system, useful for ensembles, bands or other formations.
-No need for cables, headphones, extra amplifiers or mixers - just use wifi network and the **eClick** software.
+**eClick is a visual metronome system for ensembles** where central computer plays  the "click-track" of the piece and sends signals about beats, bar numbers, tempo changes and other information to the palyers' screens over wifi.
+Players can use their smartphones, tablets or laptops to display the info - no special hardware needed.
+Also no need for cables, headphones, extra amplifiers or mixers.

+**eClick is free and open-source** see [Downloads](downloads.html).

+**eClick is cross-platform** - the software exists for Linux, OSX and Windows, players' apps also for Android and iOs.

+eClick works best in situations where you cannot hear clear beat or can get easily lost, have difficulties playing together but you don't have or cannot use a conductor.
+It can be useful also in very diffents situations or for different formations.

+See a demo:

 [![Demo in youtube](https://img.youtube.com/vi/80av5Aq36Gk/0.jpg)](https://www.youtube.com/watch?v=80av5Aq36Gk&feature=youtu.be)